 - Variation in Tactics

 As you can tell from the above some of these can be related to boxing.
 But it’s interesting to think of Usyk’s psychology for reading material like this in the lead-up to a fight.
-By taking in information like this, does it make him prepare for a fight in the ring as if he was going to war?
+By taking in information like this, does it make him prepare for a fight in the ring as if he were going to war?

 Check out The Art of War on Amazon here.